 Janet Davidson Gordon- Chairman has resided in Howard County for over 30 years.
 As a performer with the Washington “Capitol Steps”, she has performed all over the country and Canada, including shows Off-Broadway, and the Capitol, and the White House.
 Janet has mentored with “Big Brothers/Big Sisters” and A-OK Kids and also volunteers her spare time to art classes at Howard Community College and projects for the Howard County Democrats.
 She resides in Snowden Overlook with her husband, Neil, and Cocker Spaniel, Mitzy.

-Harold Orenstein-Treasurer along with his wife Toby, co-founded The Columbia Center for Theatrical Arts and Toby’s Dinner Theatre all in the same decade more than thirty years ago.
+Harold Orenstein-Treasurer along with his wife Toby co-founded The Columbia Center for Theatrical Arts and Toby’s Dinner Theatre all in the same decade more than thirty years ago.
 Both organizations are highly respected in the community and financially successful to this day.
 His career as an economic and financial consultant spanned more than fifty years during which time he was employed by such organizations as Planning Research Corporation, Booz Allen, The United States Postal Service, and The Postal Rate Commission.
 His undergraduate work was in Statistics specializing in both market research and quality control at the Baruch School of the City College of New York.
 At New York University’s Graduate School of Business, he studied Corporate Finance and Investment as well as Regulatory Theory and Law.
-At The American University he completed all the requirements for a Ph.
-D in Economics but never completed his dissertation.
+At The American University, he completed all the requirements for a Ph.
+D in Economics.

 Melissa Rosenberg– Member is a nonprofit specialist with experience in grant writing, fundraising, community outreach and arts management.
 She spent 10 years with the Columbia Center for Theatrical Arts, first as Director of Development then Executive Director.
-While there, she helped develop and fund a Theater Outreach Program that served 25,000 Baltimore City students and individuals of differing abilities here in Howard County.
+While there, she helped develop and funded a Theater Outreach Program that served 25,000 Baltimore City students and individuals of differing abilities here in Howard County.
 Most recently, she was Director of Development for 2-1/2 years at Joe’s Movement Emporium, a performing and community arts center in Mount Rainier, MD.
 Her work at Joe’s focused on building a solid development program, adding new streams of revenue, creating the organization’s first reserve funds and parlaying a 20th Anniversary Celebration into a year-long journey to financial stability.
 She is now the Executive Director of Howard County Autism.